Samizo-AITL/openlane-guide/README.md

 ## What this guide is

-This repository documents **what actually works** after real failures involving:
+This repository documents **what actually works** after real-world failures involving:

 - WSL2 + Docker instability
 - PDK version mismatches